2 Harihar Nagar: Plot

-After a lot of twists and turns they confround Honai who has a time bomb attached to his pet Lousie, a clinging lizard.
-The time bomb comically gets caught over each person.
-But then things get serious.
-The time bomb gets caught on Thomas kutty while Honai presses the ignition to burst in 30 seconds.
-Thomas Kutty runs to Honai in the last few seconds and pushes Honai and himself into the next room.
-The bomb explodes killing them both.

-In the end, the other three friends eventually find out that Thomas Kutty is alive and was cheating them the whole time.
-Everything that happened thus far was a plan made by Thomas Kutty to get the money to pay a debt he had while gambling.
-They beats him up in pain and anger and leaves him at the same church where they started their friendship.
+After a lot of twists and turns they confront Freddy who has a time bomb attached to his pet Lousie, a clinging lizard on Appukuttan.
+During the fight between the 4 friends, Freddy and his henchmen, the bomb comically gets caught over each person, except Mahadevan.
+Finally, The time bomb gets caught on Thomas Kutty while Freddy presses the ignition to burst in 30 seconds.
+Thomas Kutty runs to Freddy in the last few seconds and pushes Freddy into the next room.
+The bomb explodes killing them both, leaving the 3 friends shattered.
+But later, a twist occurs showing that Thomas Kutty is alive and was betraying them.
+The three friends realises this and they beats him up in and leaves him at the same church where they started their friendship.
+Thomas Kutty realises his mistake and confess that everything was a plan he made to get the money to pay a debt he had while gambling.
 He apologises for everything he did and they all reconcile at his wedding and becomes best friends again.